Analysis | Why Trump Attacks California’s Anti-Pollution Powers

 1. What’s Trump doing?

-He’s preparing to upend fuel-economy rules negotiated with the auto industry by his predecessor, Barack Obama.
-Those rules call for raising the federal government’s Corporate Average Fuel Economy requirement for cars and trucks to at least a 35-mile-per-gallon average by 2020, and to roughly 50 mpg by 2025.
-Trump wants to freeze the standards at their 2020 levels.
-He also wants to freeze rules that were adopted jointly by Washington and California requiring the auto industry to cut allowable carbon dioxide emissions by 2025 to a level similar to targets the European Union, Japan and China have already set for themselves.
+He’s upending fuel-economy rules negotiated with the auto industry by his predecessor, Barack Obama.
+Those rules call for raising the federal government’s Corporate Average Fuel Economy requirement for cars and trucks to at least a 35-mile-per-gallon average by 2020, and to roughly 47 mpg by 2025.
+Under Trump, the Environmental Protection Agency and National Highway Traffic Safety Administration are jointly proposing to cap those requirements at a fleet average of 37 miles per gallon starting in 2020.
+Trump also wants to freeze rules that were adopted jointly by Washington and California requiring the auto industry to cut allowable carbon dioxide emissions by 2025 to a level similar to targets the European Union, Japan and China have already set for themselves.

 2. Why does Trump want a rollback?